Enjoy $5 flat-rate shipping, or FREE shipping for each delivery over $60. Starting 3/8/14.

-Offer valid for a limited time only. $5 shipping rate applies to orders of $60 and under.
-Free shipping applies to orders of $60.01 and above.
-Valid online at Sees.com and on phone orders.
-Applied only to orders shipped via UPS Ground to a street address within the Contiguous U.S., excluding Alaska and Hawaii.
-Flat rate shipping and free shipping automatically applied to all eligible orders (no promotional code needed).
-Not valid on any Express or Rush Shipping service.
-Not valid on previously purchased orders.
-Offer based on each recipient's shipment total, not order total.
-If shipping to multiple addresses, each recipient's total must be $60.01 or above to receive free shipping offer, otherwise $5 flat rate will be applied to each address/recipient shipment.
+Offer valid for a limited time.
+Applies only to orders shipped via standard shipping to street addresses within the contiguous U.S. Flat-rate shipping and free shipping automatically applied to all eligible orders (no promotional code needed).
+Not valid on Express shipping.
+Not valid on previous orders or purchases.
+Not valid on orders placed in See's Candies shops.
+If shipping to multiple addresses, each delivery must be $60.01 or above to receive free shipping, otherwise a $5 flat rate will be applied to each delivery.
+Each delivery date must be no later than 4/18/14.
 Product price, excluding tax, used to calculate eligibility.
+Valid on orders completed online at sees.com, or by phone at 800.347.7337.
 Cannot be combined with any other promotional offers or discounted pricing.
 Offer may be cancelled or modified at any time.
 All rights reserved.

 See's Candies Sweeten the Holidays on Designing Spaces™ airing on Lifetime TV November 12, 2013